1 minute read

 Morning

 This is often the sharpest part of the day.
 The body is fueled, the mind is clear, and focus feels unusually strong.
 Without the interruption of coffee breaks or lunch plans, the day gains a new rhythm.
 Work that normally takes effort can feel easier here.
 Many people experience a level of concentration in the morning that they do not feel outside of Ramadan.
-This is a flow state driven by a lighter body.
-The fast also extends to behavior.
-There is a heightened effort to remain patient and avoid anger as a form of internal discipline.
+It is a flow state driven by a lighter body.

 12:15 PM